Shantanu2003-alt/AI-Powered-Medical-Research-Agent/README.md

 4) <img width="539" height="360" alt="image" src="https://github.com/user-attachments/assets/65b65c89-0054-4036-b035-6abef91426d9" />

+# Medical Disclaimer

+This tool is for educational and informational purposes only.

+It should not be used as a substitute for professional medical advice, diagnosis or treatment.

+Always consult a qualified healthcare provider for medical concerns.

 # Conclusion

 When I got this idea about this Capstone Project, then I had planned to build a complete multi-step medical processing system using LangGraph which can combine text summarization, medical information extraction, retrieval-augmented generation, structured outputs and final report creation.